Yandex Cloud

 Number of elements must be less than or equal to 1"}

-The error occurs if different certificates are specified for the same ingress controller listener.
+The error occurs if different certificates are specified for the same ingress controller handler.

-Solution: Edit and apply the ingress controller specifications so that only one certificate is specified in each listener's description.
+Solution: Edit and apply the ingress controller specifications so that each handler has only one certificate.

-Why is DNS name resolution not working in my cluster?Why is DNS name resolution not working in my cluster?
+Why is DNS resolution not working in my cluster?Why is DNS resolution not working in my cluster?

-There may be no name resolution for internal and external DNS queries in a Managed Service for Kubernetes cluster for several reasons.
+A Managed Service for Kubernetes cluster may fail to resolve internal and external DNS requests for several reasons.
 To fix the issue:

 1. Check the version of your Managed Service for Kubernetes cluster and node groups.

-2. Make sure that CoreDNS is up and running.
+2. Make sure CoreDNS is up and running.

-3. Make sure the Managed Service for Kubernetes cluster has enough CPU resources available.
+3. Make sure your Managed Service for Kubernetes cluster has enough CPU resources available.

 4. Set up autoscaling.